UniMath/agda-unimath/src/foundation/conjunction.lagda.md

 for every proposition `R`.
 In fact, `R` can be any type.

 The
-{{#concept "recursion principle" Disambiguation"of the conjunction of propositions" Agda=recursion-principle-conjunction-Prop}}
+{{#concept "recursion principle" Disambiguation"of the conjunction of propositions" Agda=elimination-principle-conjunction-Prop}}
 of the conjunction of propositions states that to define a function `P ∧ Q → R` into a proposition `R`, or indeed any type, is equivalent to defining a function `P → Q → R`.